 While there are fewer measures from closely related species, variation at this level is more restricted to finer scales (hotspot level / recombination landscape level).

 1b.
-Sex is one of the most notable ways in which individuals vary from each other
+Sex is one of the most notable axes along which individuals vary

 Long history since the discovery.